Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Acknowledgements

 \section{Acknowledgements}

-We thank Finale Doshi-Velez for helpful comments on an earlier draft, and also David Martens and the Applied Data Mining Research Group at the University of Antwerp for the many stimulating conversations and valuable feedback.
+We thank the Editor and three anonymous reviewers for their helpful comments and criticisms, along with Finale Doshi-Velez for feedback on an earlier draft.
+We also thank David Martens and the Applied Data Mining Research Group at the University of Antwerp for many stimulating conversations.
+T.G. and G.S. were partially funded by the Taiwan National Science and Technology Council [Grant 111-2410-H-007-030-MY3].